week 03: data exploration and visualization

 Hadley Wickham's influential paper Tidy data offers a systematic way of organizing tabular data.
 Wickham distinguishes 'tidy data' from everything else ('messy data').
 He observes that tabular data consist of values, variables, and observations.

 A variable is something that can take on different values, either because we set it as a condition of our experiment (a fixed variable), or because we're measuring it (a measured variable).
-For example, a fixed variable "gene" (which takes on 20,000 different values for different gene names), or a fixed variable "sex" ('M' or 'F'), or a measured variable "TPM" (a number for an estimated expression level).
+For example, a fixed variable "gene" (which might take on 4400 different values for different E. coli gene names), or a fixed variable "class" ('early', 'middle', 'late' in this week's pset), or a measured variable "TPM" (a number for an estimated expression level).
 A value is the actual number, string, or whatever that's assigned to a variable.

 An observation is one measurement or experiment, done under some certain conditions that we might be varying, resulting in observed values for one or more things we measured in that same experiment.